valdemarpereira/payara-training/ReadMe.md

 ## Using the Uber approach

-> NOTE: This pom is prepare to build a Uber Jar (Fat jar).
+> NOTE: This pom is prepared to build a Uber Jar (Fat jar).
 Unfortunately it does not run under windows.
 Run this example under a Unix operation system

 **Build:**